-At the time of review of the required detailed site plan, pedestrian access to the recreational facilities from the west side to the east side shall be provided via a sidewalk system either within the public right-of-way.
-If sidewalks are not required during street construction permit process for frontage improvements along Brinkley Road the pedestrian connections shall be provided on site.
+At the time of review of the required DSP, pedestrian access to the recreational facilities from the west side to the east side shall be provided via a sidewalk system within the public right-of-way.
+If sidewalks are not required during street construction permit process for frontage improvements along Brinkley Road the pedestrian connections shall be provided on-site.
 If at the time of review of the DSP an appropriate level of pedestrian comfort, including appropriate lighting and landscaping, cannot be provided the applicant shall provide separate but equal recreational facilities for the eastern and western pods of development.

-5. Trails-The following preliminary plan was reviewed for conformance with the Approved Countywide Master Plan of Transportation (MPOT) and/or the appropriate area Master Plan in order to provide the appropriate recommendations.
+8. Trails-The subject PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT) and the 2006 Approved Henson Creek-South Potomac Master Plan and Sectional Map Amendment (area master plan) in order to provide the appropriate recommendations.

-Note: If a Master Plan Trail is within a city, County, or state right-of-way, an additional two-four feet of dedication may be required to accommodate construction of the trail.
+Note: If a master plan trail is within a City, County, or State right-of-way, an additional two to four feet of dedication may be required to accommodate construction of the trail.

-The Transportation Planning Section has reviewed the application for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT) and the 2000 Approved Heights and Vicinity Master Plan and Sectional Map Amendment (area master plan) in order to implement planned trails, bikeways, and pedestrian improvements.
+The PPS was reviewed for conformance with the MPOT and the area master plan in order to implement planned trails, bikeways, and pedestrian improvements.